eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 document.addEventListener("DOMContentLoaded", () => run());
 ```

 That's it!
 Run `npm run build` and open your HTML file, you should see the following diagram!
+There is some level of interactivity by default, try it out!
+Select nodes by clicking on them and move them around by dragging, adjust the zoom-level with the mouse wheel, navigate the diagram by panning via left-click and drag outside of a node.
 ![Getting started diagram](/getting-started-diagram.png)